2010s: Technology

 Robotics, particularly drones like quadcopters, experienced a wide use and application in the 2010s.
 Autonomous and electric car technology and sales showed considerable growth as well.
 In addition, sustainable space launch technologies were spearheaded by entrepreneurs like Elon Musk.

 In 2016, the number of people globally using mobile devices to access the internet overtook those using desktop computers for the first time, having been preceded by the U.S. two years prior in 2014.
 3D printers also emerged in the 2010s and were referenced or used in pop culture during the decade.

 In 2018, during the Falcon Heavy test flight, the first production car was launched into space.
 The car was attached to the Falcon Heavy rocket, the most powerful rocket in operation at the time, which side boosters successfully landed back on Earth after completing their portion of the mission.

 The 2010s saw the release of smaller and earlier iPhone iterations, as during the 2010s newer smartphones began to replace clamshell phones (flip phones).
 Phones of the 2010s mostly saw the usage of 3G and 4G technologies.

 Many earlier iPhones would be released bundled with wired earbuds.

 DVDs continued to be used throughout the 2010s decade, as new DVD rental pop-ups like Redbox appeared.

 Nintendo DS and 3DS cartridges as would be used to play handheld video games earlier in the decade, before the later release of the hybrid Nintendo Switch system in 2017.

+2013 Toyota Camry (ASV50R) Altise sedan.
+A typical mid-2010s car.